simeonqs/callsync/README.md

 **Note**: This package is still under construction.
 If you want to test it, feel free to contact me (<simeonqs@hotmail.com>) with any questions.

-`callsync` is intended for users that use collar or backpack microphones and want to analyse the resulting recordings.
+`callsync` is an R package intended for users that use collar or backpack microphones and want to analyse the resulting recordings.
 It allows users to create a pipeline from raw recordings until final feature vectors, but specific functions can also be replaced by alternatives.

 The main features are: